 Anagenics commenced the year known as Cellmid.

-Over the year it acquired a new beauty distribution business, experienced a milestone change in both executive leadership and ownership, and just recently announced its intention to divest of its heritage business - Advangen Inc (Japan) which was completed subsequent to the end of the financial year.
+Over the year it acquired a new beauty distribution business, experienced a milestone change in both executive leadership and ownership, and just recently announced its intention to divest of its heritage business - Advangen Inc (Japan).
 This journey identifies with change and underscores how events and circumstances can evolve so remarkably even in just one year.